 Beauty Kubes is a YouK favourite, they take the plastic out of hair shampoo.
 The cube crumbles with a little water into a paste that smooths onto wet hair.
 Not only is there no plastic, or plastic packaging, but they are also organic, biodegradable, cruelty-free – and made in Cornwall.
 Try them out!

-Cling film is single-use and creates a huge amount of plastic waste, so what else can we use to keep food fresh?
+Cling film is single-use, therefore it creates a huge amount of plastic waste, so what else can we use to keep food fresh?
 The beeswax Wrap Co make wraps in Gloucestershire with the help of West Country busy bees.
 The perfect plastic-free alternative, they last for years and are biodegradable.

 Pictured: Beeswax Wrap Co, Bread Wrap